52nd Bombardment Squadron

 The 52d Bombardment Squadron is an inactive United States Air Force unit.
 Its last assignment was to the 68th Bombardment Wing, stationed at Chennault Air Force Base, Louisiana.
 It was inactivated on 15 April 1963.

 History

 Established in 1947 as a weather recon squadron; it was equipped with second-line observation aircraft and flew weather flights along the California coastline.
-It was inactivated in 1949 due to budget restrictions, but reactivated under Strategic Air Command (SAC) as an RB-29 Superfortress very long range reconnaissance squadron which flew missions primarily over the Arctic mapping flight routes if needed for B-36 Peacemaker bombers to fly over the North Pole to attack targets in the Soviet Union.
+It was inactivated in 1949 due to budget restrictions, but reactivated under Strategic Air Command (SAC) as an Boeing RB-29 Superfortress very long range reconnaissance squadron which flew missions primarily over the Arctic mapping flight routes if needed for Convair B-36 Peacemaker bombers to fly over the North Pole to attack targets in the Soviet Union.

-Re-designated in June 1952 as a B-47 Stratojet medium bomber squadron, its aircraft were not received until April 1953 when the squadron received the first production block of B-47Es.
+Redesignated in 1952 as a Boeing B-47 Stratojet medium bomber squadron, its aircraft were not received until April 1953 when the squadron received the first production block of B-47Es.
 It conducted routine deployments and training during the 1950s and early 1960s.
 It was inactivated in 1963 with the phaseout of the B-47.